Code of Personal Status in Tunisia: Opposition from religious leaders

 This forced the religious authorities likewise to interpret the Koran in a way that accepted the fact that women could receive an education and participate in the social life of the country.
 The majority of the religious leaders had benefiting from their own daughters being advantaged by the changes in society.
 Ben Ali later granted a presidential pardon to Rached Ghannouchi, freed on May 14, 1988.
 Under government pressure he expressed confidence in the president and recognition that the Code represents, "In its entirely a fitting means to organize family relations."
 Nevertheless, Islamists continued their project to annul the Code and this so well that its previous acceptance constituted an acceptable condition for the legislation of political parties which had not been in accord with Ennahda.

 Moreover, certain mentalities take longer to change.
 The issue of virginity at marriage and the influence of religious preachers castigating on Middle Eastern television networks the Western way of life played an important role in this debate.
 The hijab, little in use, made its appearance in the 2000s as a return to a mythical Arab Islamic authenticity, the influence of foreign television networks and the context following the attacks on September 11, 2001 could constitute a complementary explanation.
 As for the jurist, Yadh Ben Achour Achour, he explained in "Politics, Religion and Law in the Arab World" (1992) that "The Tunisian woman is still entangled in too many archaisms and suffers too violently the effects of social anomie to be able to benefit fully from Bourguiba's reforms."

 Popular culture

 The Code formed the theme of an Arabic language documentary "Fatma 75" (1975) by Salma Baccar and produced by the anonymous Tunisian Society for the Production and Distribution of Films.
 It told the story of the evolution of the condition of women in Tunisia through three periods: the period 1930-1938 which ended with the creation of UNFT, the period 1938 to 1952 which induced two struggles for the emancipation of women and for the independence of the country and the period following 1956 with the achievements in that which concerns the Code.

+The Code also features prominently in Baccar's 2017 film El Jaida.
+The 2017 film explores the institution of Dar Joued, a prison for disobedient women that was closed in 1957 as a result of Bourguiba's reforms.